magento/devdocs/src/cloud/cdn/trouble-fastly.md

 If Fastly returns 503 timeout errors, check the error logs and the 503 error page to identify the root cause.

 {:.bs-callout-info}
-If the timeout occurs when running bulk operations, you can [extend the Fastly timeout for the Magento Admin UI]({{site.baseurl}}/cloud/cdn/configure-fastly-customize-cache.html#extend-fastly-timeout).
+If the timeout occurs when running bulk operations, you can [extend the Fastly timeout for the Admin UI]({{site.baseurl}}/cloud/cdn/configure-fastly-customize-cache.html#extend-fastly-timeout).

 If you receive a 503 error, check the Production or Staging environment error log and php access log to troubleshoot the issue.